 About Egyptian jewelry

+Another popular type of Egyptian jewelry is the amulet.
 Amulets were small, wearable objects designed to protect the wearer from harm and bring them good luck.
 They were often shaped like animals, such as scarab beetles or cats, or other symbols that were thought to have protective powers.